RankquantRQ

 Cruises

-Every ship with at least 3 z-qualifying Cruise Critic reviewers, ranked on a 90% confidence-interval floor and dual-scored (z-normalized + raw average).
+Every ship with at least 3 z-qualifying Cruise Critic reviewers, ranked on the mean per-reviewer z-score and dual-scored (z-normalized + raw average).

 298